-Each student has a personal file space called the H drive (student home drive).
-You must save your work to the H drive or to your BU provided personal OneDrive, when you are using university machines.
-We strongly recommend that work is backed up to another storage device such as a personal laptop, memory stick or your OneDrive.
+Each student has a personal OneDrive as well as a personal file space called the H drive (student home drive).
+We recommend you save your work to your OneDrive as is this available from anywhere, you can also save to your H drive when you are using university machines.
+We strongly recommend your course work is backed up to another storage device such as a personal laptop or memory stick.
 Please note storage on your H drive is limited to 10GB.

 OneDrive is a cloud-based storage facility operated by Microsoft.
 It will allow you to securely store data and files without the need to carry a physical storage device around with you - you can access your files from anywhere, as long as you have an internet connection.

 As a Bournemouth University student, you receive one terabyte (1TB) of free storage with Office 365 on OneDrive.